microsoft/vscode-docs/docs/cpp/c-cpp-properties-schema-reference.md

 ## Configuration properties

 - `name`
-  A friendly name that identifies a configuration. `Linux`, `Mac`, and `Win32` are special identifiers for configurations that will be auto-selected on those platforms.
+  A friendly name that identifies a configuration. `Linux`, `Mac`, and `Win32` are special identifiers for configurations that will be autoselected on those platforms.
 The status bar in VS Code will show you which configuration is active.
 You can also click on the label in the status bar to change the active configuration.

 - `compilerPath` (optional)
-  The full path to the compiler you use to build your project, e.g. `/usr/bin/gcc`, to enable more accurate IntelliSense.
-Arguments can be added to modify the includes/defines used, e.g. `-nostdinc++`, `-m32`, etc., but paths with spaces must be surrounded by double quotes `"` if arguments are used.
+  The full path to the compiler you use to build your project, for example `/usr/bin/gcc`, to enable more accurate IntelliSense.
+Arguments can be added to modify the includes/defines used, for example `-nostdinc++`, `-m32`, etc., but paths with spaces must be surrounded by double quotes `"` if arguments are used.
 The extension will query the compiler to determine the system include paths and default defines to use for IntelliSense.

 - `intelliSenseMode`
   The IntelliSense mode to use that maps to an architecture-specific variant of MSVC, gcc, or Clang.
 If not set or if set to `${default}`, the extension will choose the default for that platform.

-Windows defaults to: - `msvc-x64` - Linux defaults to `gcc-x64` - macOS defaults to `clang-x64`.
+  Platform defaults:
+  - Windows: `msvc-x64`
+  - Linux: `gcc-x64`
+  - macOS: `clang-x64`

 - `includePath`
   An include path is a folder that contains header files (such as `#include "myHeaderFile.h"`) that are included in a source file.
-Specify a list paths for the IntelliSense engine to use while searching for included header files.
-If a path ends with `/**` the IntelliSense engine will do a recursive search for hearder files starting from that directory.
+Specify a list of paths for the IntelliSense engine to use while searching for included header files.
+If a path ends with `/**` the IntelliSense engine will do a recursive search for header files starting from that directory.
 If on Windows with Visual Studio installed, or if a compiler is specified in the `compilerPath` setting, it is not necessary to list the system include paths in this list.

 - `defines`
   A list of preprocessor definitions for the IntelliSense engine to use while parsing files.
-Optionally, use `=` to set a value, e.g. `VERSION=1`.
+Optionally, use `=` to set a value, for example `VERSION=1`.

 - `cStandard`
   The version of the C language standard to use for IntelliSense.